Correlation Functions in $\textrm{T}\bar{\textrm{T}}$-deformed Theories on the Torus: PI-Calculation

 The first stage is to gauge-fix the diffeomorphism invariance.
 We choose the orthogonal gauge for the vielbein, written in subsection \ref{subsec_torus_notation}.
 There are two remaining transformations not fixed by this choice.
 These are translations of $\sg^\al$, which are isometries of the gauged-fixed metric.
 We fix them further by placing one of the operators at $\sg_1^\al = 0$.
 The FP-identity takes the form:

 The determinant $J$ is hard to calculate; see appendix \ref{app_det}.
-However, it will not be relevant for the high momentum limit.
-We do not have proof for that, but it seems reasonable, as the determinant is a sense a local property, and expected to be similar to the determinant calculated for the plane.
+However, it will not be relevant for the high momentum limit, as we claim in that appendix.
+It is also reasonable from another point of view, as the determinant is a sense a local property, and expected to be similar to the determinant calculated for the plane.
 The latter, indeed, was independent of the momentum at high momentum.

 Inserting the FP-identity into \eqref{eq_main_1} and performing the usual FP-manipulations gives: